lpelgrave/valida/README.md

 # jQuery Valida 2.1.7

+Valida was created by Rogério Taques and I extended it to include a blur_filter option as many clients I was using this for wanted the filters to only appear on field blur.
+All credits to Rogério Taques for creating this awesome validation library that can easily be expanded on.
 Valida is a jQuery plugin which provides an easy, fast and lightweight way to make form validations on client-side.
 It's source-code (minified) has about *12Kb*.